UpcraftLP/go-utils/README.md

-You will then find the outputs in the `build` directory.
+You will then find the outputs in the `bin` directory.